KxSystems/docs/docs/basics/qsql.md

 A virtual column `i` represents the index of each record, i.e., the row number.

+??? detail "Partitioned tables"

+    In a partitioned table `i` is the index (row number) relative to the partition, not the whole table.

 Because it is implicit in every table, it never appears as a column or key name in the result.

 ```q